it-sd-sqc/sqc-project-tayyy3r/docs/proposal.md

 An Overview of Simple Mechanics
 ===============================
-This project will introduce a user to various facts and information regarding simple mechanics.
+This project will parse through a book on practical mechanics and display the glossary of common words used and their definitions.

 Data Source:
 ------------